Dan and Tanya Snyder hire firm to explore sale of Commanders

 Snyder’s ownership in Washington has come under increased criticism after an investigation found a toxic workplace culture and prompted a $10 million fine and additional reviews that are ongoing.
 The league office and Congress are currently investigating various organizational improprieties, including allegations of sexual harassment and potential financial improprieties.

-Indianapolis Colts owner Jim Irsay said at the most recent league meeting there was “merit” to removing Snyder, who has been accused of sexual harassment and of overseeing a workplace in which women were frequently harassed and demeaned.
+Indianapolis Colts owner Jim Irsay said at the most recent league meeting there was ”merit” to removing Snyder, who has been accused of groping a team employee and of overseeing a workplace in which women were frequently harassed and demeaned.

 It would take 24 of the other 31 owners to vote to remove Snyder, unless he voluntarily chose to sell the team that was renamed the Commanders earlier this year.
 The day of Irsay’s comments, a team spokesperson said the Snyders wouldn’t consider selling the franchise.